factorwonk/edxdatabricksllms/LLM101x/Quizzes/Module5_Quiz.md

 Beijing is the first city in the world to have hosted both the summer and winter editions of the Olympic games.
 In the bidding process to host the 2022 Winter Olympics, it beat Almaty, Kazakhstan by four votes on 31 July 2015.

-- [x] Beijin was the first city in the world to have hosted the Olympic games twice.
+- [x] Beijing was the first city in the world to have hosted the Olympic games twice.
 - [ ] Almaty was the next promising contender after Beijing for hosting the 2022 Winter Olympics.
 - [x] Beijing hosted the Summer Olympics in 2015.
 - [x] Beijing ran both the summer and winter Olympic games on entirely renewable engergy.